TranslationalBioinformaticsLab/INDELfindR/README.md

 install_version("<each_package>", version = "<version_number")
 ```

 Several packages need to be installed via the Bioconductor 3.14 release.
+Do not use later Bioconductor releases for installing INDELfindR dependencies.
+You can use the [`renv` R package](https://rstudio.github.io/renv/articles/renv.html) to install INDELfindR dependencies and to run INDELfindR if you would like to use a later Bioconductor release on the same system.

 First, install Bioconductor v.3.14